opencv/opencv/modules/gpu/doc/image_filtering.rst

     :param ksize: Gaussian kernel size.  ``ksize.width``  and  ``ksize.height``  can differ but they both must be positive and odd.
 If they are zeros, they are computed from  ``sigmaX``  and  ``sigmaY`` .

+    :param sigmaX: Gaussian kernel standard deviation in X direction.

-    :param sigmaX, sigmaY: Gaussian kernel standard deviations in X and Y direction.
+    :param sigmaY: Gaussian kernel standard deviation in Y direction.
 If  ``sigmaY``  is zero, it is set to be equal to  ``sigmaX`` .
 If they are both zeros, they are computed from  ``ksize.width``  and  ``ksize.height``, respectively.
 See  :ocv:func:`getGaussianKernel` for details.
 To fully control the result regardless of possible future modification of all this semantics, you are recommended to specify all of  ``ksize``, ``sigmaX``, and  ``sigmaY`` .

+    :param rowBorderType: Pixel extrapolation method in the vertical direction.
+For details, see  :ocv:func:`borderInterpolate`.

-    :param rowBorderType, columnBorderType: Pixel extrapolation method.
-See  :ocv:func:`borderInterpolate` for details.
+    :param columnBorderType: Pixel extrapolation method in the horizontal direction.

 .. seealso:: :ocv:func:`gpu::createGaussianFilter_GPU`, :ocv:func:`GaussianBlur`